 - Mobile Line Services and Communications: RM5.8 million

 Non-sponsors from categories such as Hair Shampoo & Conditioner, Men’s Face Care, Toiletries – Range of Products (e.g.: fragrances, shaver) and Gaming/Gambling also capitalised on the football frenzy to drive sales.

-FIFA World Cup matches were also broadcast on the state-owned RTM channels, resulting in a 33% month-on-month rise in adspend for RTM from May to June 2018.
+For the first time in recent history, FIFA World Cup matches were also broadcast on the state-owned RTM channels, resulting in a 33% month-on-month rise in adspend for RTM from May to June 2018.

 Best says that the airing of global events such as the World Cup on FTA channels presents an excellent opportunity for brands to reach a mass, diverse audience, saying: “Around 60% of the total TV population in Peninsular Malaysia tuned in to at least one World Cup match on free-to-air channels this year2”.